-That’s a complicated topic, which I plan to give an overview of in an article at first and then cover properly in a course, but for the time being I can tell you that to play by ear, you need to stop thinking about music in terms of notes, and start thinking about music in terms of numbers (that’s also how you compose and improvise).
+I’m halfway through recording a course that answers this question in depth, but for the time being I can tell you that to play by ear, you need to stop thinking about music in terms of notes, and start thinking about music in terms of numbers (that’s also how you compose and improvise).
 What does that mean?
 And how do I do that?

 Let’s take the C major scale:

 And then it repeats.
 7 notes.
 And C is the first note of the scale.
 So let’s call C “1”.
 Then we have: